 The NEM has performed well in previous years in delivering generation capacity to the market.
-However, in recent years, fewer projects appear to be moving through to completion stage, and especially non-renewable generation projects within NEM regions.
+However, in recent years fewer projects appear to be moving through to completion stage, and especially non-renewable generation projects within NEM regions.
 This is of particular concern for meeting maximum demand and achieving the reliability standard as generally non-renewable generation, typically gas-fired generation, is required to meet periods of high demand.

 Conversely, the number of advanced renewable generation projects relative to advanced non-renewable generation appears to have increased.
-While this contributes to an overall increase in installed generation capacity for recent years, it raises some concerns on the impact that this may have for attracting non-renewable peaking generation.
-If renewable generation deployment is concentrated in specific NEM regions the wholesale pool price for electricity may be depressed.
-This dampens investment signals for non-renewable peaking generation, which is required to meet periods of high demand and contributes towards achieving the reliability standard.
+While this contributes to an overall increase in installed generation capacity for recent years, it raises some concerns on the impact that this may have for attracting non-renewable peaker generation.
+Where the deployment of renewable generation is concentrated in specific NEM regions the wholesale pool price for electricity may be depressed.
+This dampens investment signals to non-renewable peaker generation which is required to meet periods of high demand and contributes towards achieving the reliability standard.